Monday, December 16, 2024

 The Department of Defense (DoD) is the agency most likely to be called out as inefficient.
 Five of the 37 programs include DoD in their name; four of those have been on the list since 1995.

-We've Met The Enemy: The Swamp
+We've Met The Enemy: The Swamp, Congress & the Legacy Media.

 Congressional and agency action is required to fix the problems identified by GAO, with many government agencies partially or entirely responsible to fix the problems.
 Yet, organizations like FinCEN continue to rely on new regulations like the Corporate Transparency Act (CTA) to go after the little fish - as predicted here the CTA has been stalled due to litigation.